digitalocean/marketplace-kubernetes/stacks/linkerd2/README.md

 linkerd inject deployment.yml | kubectl apply -f -
 ```

-For more details please visit [official documentation](https://linkerd.io/2.11/tasks/adding-your-service/#)
+For more details, see [the Linkerd documentation](https://linkerd.io/2.11/tasks/adding-your-service/#).

 ### Upgrading the Linkerd CLI

-This will upgrade your local CLI to the latest version:
+To upgrade your local CLI to the latest version, run the following command:

 ```console
 curl --proto '=https' --tlsv1.2 -sSfL https://run.linkerd.io/install | sh
 ```

-**Note:**

 Alternatively, you can download the CLI directly via the [Linkerd releases page](https://github.com/linkerd/linkerd2/releases/).

-Verify the CLI is installed and running correctly with:
+Verify the CLI is installed and running correctly by running the following command:

 ```console
 linkerd version --client
 ```

-Which should display:
+The output looks similar to the following:

 ```text
 Client version: stable-2.11.1